Dosk3n/Tautulli_IP_Enforcer/README.md

 ## Requirements

-Python3, requests (usually included with python3)
+Python3 / requests (usually included with python3)<br>
+Tautulli (fantastic app that you should be using anyway) PlexPass

 Note: This application has been written and tested on Ubuntu Linux where Tautull is set up in a Docker container.
 This should work fine on other versions of Linux and shoudln't matter if Tautulli is in a docker container or not.